metonym/svelte-accessible-table/README.md

 ## Forwarded events

-The following events are forwarded to the `Table.Head`, `Table.Row` and `Table.Cell` components.
+The following events are forwarded to the `TableHead`, `TableRow` and `TableCell` components.

 - on:click
-- on:mouseover
 - on:mouseenter
 - on:mouseout

-- on:focus
-- on:blur
-- on:keydown
+## TypeScript support

+Svelte version 3.31 or greater is required to use this module with TypeScript.

 ## [Changelog](CHANGELOG.md)